vinaya-class/vinaya-class.github.io/src/07-robes-1.md

 ## NP 1, Keeping robe cloth for more than 10 days

+Origin: the Buddha sees monks carrying heaps of robes tied on their heads, backs and hips.
+He sits outside in February when snow was falling to determine how many robes are reasonable (set of three).
+The group of six starts to keep several sets in different monasteries, so the Buddha sets a limit on keeping the excess, and allows further cloth to be placed under shared ownership.

 Encouraging modesty to avoid hoarding requisites.

 **Object:** a piece of cloth which *could* be used for making part of a